 If you decided that you wanted to build your own house, you would almost certainly draw up a few plans before you started work.
 For example, you'd probably start out by deciding where you wanted to build the house and what materials you wanted to use.
 Then you'd decide what rooms you wanted, what each room was for, how you would access each room, and so on.
 At the same time, you'd have to think about what furniture and open space you wanted in each room.
 Things like that.

-As a bare minimum, you need to tell us what you want your website to do, how and why, and also who your target customers are, how the website will be linked to your business and who your main competitors are.
-Without this information, your website designer won't be able to tell if the website and its page contents are structured correctly.
+We ask what you want your website to do, how and why, who your target customers are, how the website will be linked to your business and who your main competitors are.
+It's pretty basic stuff but without it we're the taxi driver who only got told "Take me home".

-You wouldn't open a shop without first identifying who your potential customers were.
-You'd work out who they were and why they would choose to visit your shop.
-The same applies to a website.
-Your website, the text and images it contains and even the style of the website has to be created with your target customers in mind.
 Ask yourself who you want your website to attract, who they are, where they are from, what they will want to find on your website, and so on.
-What do you want these people to do when they visit your website?
-These things affect how your website is structured.
+What do you want these people to do when they arrive on your website?
+These things can affect major factors in terms of how your website navigation is structured.

-Tell us about the things you want added to your website.
-This might be things like photos and videos that you want incorporated into the website, or things we need to create or edit.
-If you want it, tell us about it!
+Think about the things you want added to your website.
+This might be things like photos and videos that you want built in, or things a designer needs to create or edit.